ggendre/GALocalStorage/README.md

     ga_storage._trackPageview('/index', 'optional title');

-You can also use custom events and there is a jQueryMobile ready snippet in the [How to use](https://github.com/ggendre/GALocalStorage/wiki/How-to-use) page
+You can also use custom events and use SSL, there is also a jQueryMobile ready snippet in the [How to use](https://github.com/ggendre/GALocalStorage/wiki/How-to-use) page

 Which Analytics type to choose?